gvwilson/sensibleadventures/maddy-roo/old.md

 grabbed hold of the circuitry, and pulled.

-The wires that connected it to the rest of the wreckage went taut but didn't come free.
+The wires that connected it to the rest of their prize went taut but didn't come free.
 "Mmph!
 Come *on*!"
-Gumption braced one foot against the machinery and heaved.
+Gumption braced one foot against the machine and heaved.

 "Look out!"
 Maddy exclaimed as the wires suddenly pulled free.
-The foot Gumption's weight was on slipped out from under him.
+The foot Gumption was standing on slid out from under him.
-As it slid across the riverbed it knocked a few crucial stones out of the way.
+As it slid across the riverbed it must have knocked a few crucial stones out of the way, making the machine slip just enough to trap his foot.
-The machinery shifted, trapping his foot.

 "Argh!
 Maddy!
 Help!"
 He windmilled his arms frantically, trying not to be pushed under the water as the machine's weight bore down on his leg.

-Maddy splashed over and grabbed the shoulder straps of his overalls.
+Maddy splashed over and grabbed his shirt.
-She pulled as hard as she could.
+She pulled as hard as she could, but all it did was yank his shirt out of his trousers.
-"Harder!" he shouted,
+"Pull!" he shouted,
-clutching at her shoulder.
+grabbing her shoulder.

 She wrapped her arms around his chest and heaved, but it was no use.
-The machinery had driven his foot into the soft bottom of the river.
-Everything they were doing was just shifting its weight even more.
+The machine had driven his foot into the soft bottom of the river, trapping it, and everything they were doing was just shifting its weight even more.
 If she let go of him to run for help he wouldn't be able to keep his head above water!